 Sarbanes Oxley Compliance Professionals Association (SOXCPA), the largest Association of Sarbanes Oxley professionals in the world

 The Act was designed to restore public confidence in financial reporting with more transparent financial practices, and hold management criminally liable for violations and non-compliance.

-Voluntary compliance with the Sarbanes-Oxley Act is evidence that the framework was trusted and it restored confidence.
+Voluntary compliance with the Sarbanes-Oxley Act is evidence that the framework restored confidence.
 The risk to not-for-profit organizations of a damaged reputation has probably never been as great as it is today.
 Not-for-profit organizations have no obligation to comply with the Sarbanes Oxley Act, but they do it.
 They report that Sarbanes Oxley compliance is extremely beneficial to them.

 The Act has its critics too.
 Some of them believe that the Sarbanes Oxley Act went too far, stating that the legislation is overly complex and reduces the U.S.’s international competitive edge against foreign firms.

 Others believe that the Sarbanes Oxley Act didn't go far enough.
 As in the implosion of Lehman Brothers, the fall of Bernard Madoff and other cases in recent years, many asked: Did SOX go far enough?

 In response to the recent crisis, U.S. lawmakers passed the Dodd-Frank Act that amended certain sections of the Sarbanes Oxley Act.
 SOX is part of the new regulatory reform.
 Lawmakers did not make the Sarbanes Oxley provisions weaker, they have made them more strict and clever.